 Resource Capability Matrix

-At a very high level, the Resource Capability Matrix is used in the context of business, strategy.
+At a very high level, the Resource Capability Matrix is used in the context of business, management, human resources.

 Resource Capability Matrix quadrant descriptions, including examples